baobab2013/makesmileshutter/README.md

 <a name="information"></a>
 ## Where to find the latest information

-* The latest information is published on [the WEB site](https://api.ricoh/docs/theta-plugin/).
+* The latest information is published on [the WEB site](https://github.com/baobab2013/makesmileshutter/wiki).
-* The latest SDK is released on [the GitHub project](https://github.com/ricohapi/theta-plugin-sdk).
+* The latest THETA PLUGIN SDK is released on [the GitHub project](https://github.com/ricohapi/theta-plugin-sdk).

 <a name="troubleshooting"></a>
 ## Troubleshooting

-If you have a request, create an issue on [the GitHub project](https://github.com/ricohapi/theta-plugin-sdk/issues).
+If you have a request, create an issue on [the GitHub project](https://github.com/baobab2013/makesmileshutter/issues).

 <a name="trademark"></a>
 ## Trademark Information